PassivePicasso/BepInExKit/Documentation/DesignDocument.md

 }
 ```
 ***

+### Config File Deployment
+* Add a solution to simplify the usage of config files, their modification, and their deplyoment

+***
 ### Limitations
 * Does not currently support IL2CPP as IL2CPP features have not been built out in ThunderKit